-Your expenses will most likely fall into the following three categories (Petty Cash, Travel, and Services).
+Your expenses will most likely fall into the following three categories (Payment Requests, Travel, and Services).
 Here is a description of how reimbursement works for each.

-For thesis, each student may be given an advance of no more than $1000 at a time.
-In order to get this advance, you must submit a Petty Cash Agreement form.
+Each student may be given an advance of no more than $1000 at a time.
+In order to get this advance, you must submit a Disbursement Advance Request form.
 Then FSU Purchasing will add the money to your prepaid Visa.
 You will be responsible for turning in receipts showing how that money was spent (following the reimbursement instructions below).
-It may take 3-5 days for the funds to be added to your card.
+It may take 5-7 business days for the funds to be added to your card.

 - Reimbursement Voucher (RV): Download and complete a Reimbursement Voucher form in Excel, listing your receipts on page 1, and print as many copies of page 2 as you need to attach your receipts.
 See a sample of a completed form in the Sample RV tab.

 - Original itemized receipts: All receipts must show the vendor’s name, date of purchase, and must be itemized (showing what was purchased).
 Receipts should be scotch taped (not stapled, glued, etc.) onto the Receipts page(s) in the order in which they appear on the RV form.
 Make sure receipts do not overlap since these receipt pages will need to be scanned.
 If you have a receipt that is longer than the page, you can cut the receipt (making sure you do not cut off any info) and tape them side by side on the receipt page.
 Do not tape over any info on the receipts, as the tape will make the text on the receipt disappear over time.

 - Original Meal Sign-in sheets: If any of the receipts you are submitting include food (lunch, craft service, 2nd meal, etc.), you will need to submit the original meal sign-in sheets.
 Be sure to keep a scanned copy for your delivery.
 Make sure you have a signature from everyone who ate.